SHAPE THE MESSAGE

 Upon graduation, you’ll be ready to guide businesses, nonprofits, government agencies and more with effective communication strategies.
 Within a short time, you’ll be a rising star in the world of public relations!

 As a PR major, you’ll need to complete at least one internship.
 But most students complete more than one to gain experience and build their résumés.
 We’ll help you land strategic internships geared toward your future.
 An ONU professor will even visit you and your internship supervisor on-site.
 Our PR students intern locally, nationally and internationally.
-Recent students have completed internships at Ketchum Public Relations, Ohio State Fair and Expo Center, Fahlgren Mortine Public Relations, Warner Brothers Inc., Nationwide Insurance, Cedar Point and more.
+Recent students have completed internships at Ohio State Fair and Expo Center, Fahlgren Mortine Public Relations, Cedar Point, Marathon, Nationwide Children's Hospital, United Way Worldwide and more.

 JAKE SCHWERER BA WITH A MAJOR IN PUBLIC RELATIONS ’13

 Ohio Northern University has made a tremendous impact on my life – from the friends and memories I made, to the lessons and experiences it provided that started me on the path to where I am today in my career.

 Finding a job out of college can be stressful, but success is inevitable with the guidance of faculty members at Ohio Northern University.
 Jake Schwerer is a prime example of what the ONU public relations department can do.
 Jake currently works as a sports portfolio marketing and ticketing representative at Sports Force Parks at Cedar Point Sports Center.
 Using his network, he credits his professors and PRSSA in helping him gain the experience needed to successfully transitions into a full-time role.
 During his time at ONU, he acted as social media chair and treasurer in PRSSA and served as the marketing office intern at Cedar Point.

 - One of under 50 bachelor degree programs in the U.S. to be certified for education in public relations (CEPR) by the Public Relations Society of America.